bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/w07_data-structures-and-algorithms.md

   going to think?
 Though you’re not expected to have hundreds of followers on GitHub, you should follow your peers and encourage them to follow you to show industry engineers that there are people who would vouch for your skillset.
-* **Stars**: These are the “likes” on your GitHub profile.
-Similar to encouraging others to follow you and following them, you should also “star” their popular repositories.
+* **Stars**: These are the “likes" on your GitHub profile.
+Similar to encouraging others to follow you and following them, you should also “star" their popular repositories.
 By the end of the curriculum, you should have several stars on each of your portfolio projects.
-* **Green Gardens**: This is birds-eye view of your “newsfeed” if your newsfeed reflected the number of commits that you were making.
-If you are very active on GitHub, your activity squares, AKA “green gardens” will be verdant and green.
+* **Green Gardens**: This is birds-eye view of your “newsfeed" if your newsfeed reflected the number of commits that you were making.
+If you are very active on GitHub, your activity squares, AKA “green gardens" will be verdant and green.
 This tells anyone who views your profile that you are actively coding and engaged with your identity as a software engineer.
-However, if your “green gardens” are not green, this suggests that you are not actively coding and therefore perhaps not the best candidates for a development job.
+However, if your “green gardens" are not green, this suggests that you are not actively coding and therefore perhaps not the best candidates for a development job.
 * **Photo and brief intro**: This is fairly straight-forward and should mirror the photo from you LinkedIn.
 Choose a professional photo and brief description